DAV Service Office at Chapter #1 is open on Tuesdays 11:00 am to 2:00 pm.

 100 Years of Service

 DAV Tacoma Chapter #1 has been helping Washington Veterans and their families for 100 years.
-Even now, we are the only Chapter in Washington that did not completely close during the 2020 COVID-19 pandemic.
-Our Mission of Service to Veterans and their families is obviously Essential.
+Our Mission of Service to Veterans and their families is essential.

 All of your tax deductible donations go to our mission of free service to veterans, survivors and dependents.
-Every donation to any branch of DAV is tax deductible under Section 170(c)(3) of the Tax Code.
-Please continue to support our efforts to serve veterans and their families through this difficult time.
 Thank you for your service and support.

 Help with VA Claims